vega/sphinxext-altair/RELEASING.md

 # How to cut a new release
-1. Create a new virtual environment following the instructions in `README.md`.

-2. Make certain your branch is in sync with head:
+1. Make certain your branch is in sync with head:

         git pull upstream main

-3. Update version to, e.g. 0.2.0 in `sphinxext_altair/__init__.py`
+2. Update version to, e.g. 0.2.0 in `sphinxext_altair/__init__.py`

-4. Commit change and push to upstream main:
+3. Commit change and push to upstream main:

         git add . -u
         git commit -m "MAINT: bump version to 0.2.0" git push upstream main

+4. Run test suite again after commit above to make sure everything passes:

+        hatch run test

 5. Tag the release: